OpenBAS-Platform/docs/docs/usage/getting-started.md

 [Scenarios](scenario.md) act as template for your Breach and Attack simulations.
 After establishing such a template, you will be able to schedule it as a one shot simulation, or as a recurring one.

+You have two main options to create scenarios:

+#### Option 1: Import from XTM Hub
+- Navigate to the Scenarios menu and click on **"Import from Hub"** to access the library of pre-built scenarios
+- Browse scenarios by industry, attack type, or threat actor
+- Download and import ready-to-use scenarios that match your testing requirements
+- Customize the imported scenario for your specific environment

+#### Option 2: Create from scratch
-- First, go to the Scenarios menu and create a new one with the + button.
+- Go to the Scenarios menu and create a new one with the + button.
-- Once done, define [Teams](people.md) that will be playing in this Scenario by going to the Definition/Teams tab
 - Now go to the [Injects](injects.md) tab and add some to build the serie of events that will define the core of your Scenario.
 If you want to stay strategical, you can select inject like "Send individual mails".
 If you want to go technical, you can select injects linked to attack pattern (Caldera integration allows you to play hundreds of them).